 If the firm were a fictional character it would be...

 US firm Covington & Burling has 12 offices worldwide and commands an enviable reputation.
 In London, the firm has over 100 fee earners who combine their regulatory, corporate, and litigation strengths with deep industry knowledge and advise clients on cutting-edge legal, technical, and compliance matters.
 The firm's London office is highly regarded for its regulatory law (across multiple industries), corporate and commercial transactions, anti-corruption and compliance, dispute resolution, international employment and mobility, insurance, trade controls, intellectual property, real estate and tax capabilities.
 Covington & Burling's broad industry experience includes life sciences, technology, financial services, media and communications, energy, branded goods and sport.

 The star performers

-Commercial contracts; Commercial litigation; Corporate crime (including fraud, bribery and corruption); Data protection; EU and competition: Trade, WTO, anti-dumping and customs; Employment: employers; Equity capital markets; Financial services (non-contentious/regulatory); Flotations: small and mid-cap; IT and telecoms; Insurance litigation: for policyholders; International arbitration; M&A: upper mid-market and premium deals, £250m+; Pharmaceuticals and biotechnology; Private funds; Product liability: defendant; Sport; Venture capital.
+Commercial contracts; Commercial litigation; Data protection; Employment: employers and senior executives; EU and competition; Financial services (non-contentious/regulatory); Flotations: small and mid-cap; International arbitration; M&A: upper mid-market and premium deals, £250m+; Insurance litigation: for policyholders; IT and telecoms; Pharmaceuticals and biotechnology; Product liability: defendant; Sport; Trade, WTO, anti-dumping and customs; Venture capital.